 Certain parkways and boulevards are specifically designated by ordinance to preserve their unique character.
 Each designated parkway has its own right-of-way width and regulations of setback distance of structures and signs.
 If you are unsure if you live along a designated parkway, use the property look up to the right to determine your status.

 Denver Building Code provides minimum standards for building in order to safeguard public safety, health and welfare.
+The permitting and inspection process ensures that all home projects meet these standards and that all dwellings are safe and habitable at the time of construction.

 For Landmark Certificate of Appropriateness: